Module 3 - Trouble Shooting Performance and Implementing a Standard Operating Environment

 Scenario

 The infrastructure team in your organization has been experimenting with different combinations of packages and content filters in the Satellite Server.
-This has created a large number of content view versions on the Satellite that are obselete.
+This has created a large number of content view versions on the Satellite that are obsolete.

 View the content view versions on the Satellite and the Lifecycle Environments in which they are published:

-sudo hammer content-view list
+sudo hammer content-view version list --content-view "RHEL9-CV" --organization "Default Organization"

 Note that the RHEL9-CV Content View has 15 published versions.